Sonia MartÃnez

 author = {P. Paritosh and N. Atanasov and S. Mart{\'\i}nez},

-title = {Distributed variational inference for online supervised learning},
+inference for online supervised learning},

-journal= {IEEE Transactions on Signal Processing},
+journal= {IEEE Transactions on Control of Network Systems},

 pages = {},